aptech/docs/docs/CR-fmod.rst

 ::

-    //Create a vector with all years from 1900 to 2000
+    // Create a vector with all years from 1900 to 2000
-    //i.e. 1900, 1901, 1902...2000
+    // i.e. 1900, 1901, 1902...2000
     yrs = seqa(1900, 1, 101);

-    //Create an empty matrix into which we can put our output y4 = {};
+    // Create an empty matrix into which we can put our output y4 = {};

-    //Loop through each element in yrs
-    for i(1, rows(yrs), 1);
+    // Loop through each element in yrs for i(1, rows(yrs), 1);
-       //If the 'i'th element of 'yrs' is evenly divisible by
+       // If the 'i'th element of 'yrs' is evenly divisible by
-       //4, vertically concatenate it on to the bottom of 'y4' if not fmod(yrs[i], 4);
+       // 4, vertically concatenate it on to the bottom of 'y4' if not fmod(yrs[i], 4);
           y4 = y4|yrs[i];
        endif;
     endfor;

-    //No digits after the decimal place
-    format /rd 8,0;
+    // No digits after the decimal place format /rd 8,0;

-    //Split 'y4' into two columns, each with half of the data
+    // Split 'y4' into two columns, each with half of the data
-    //and print the columns next to each other print y4[1:13]~y4[14:26];
+    // and print the columns next to each other print y4[1:13]~y4[14:26];

 produces: